CheckiO/checkio-mission-template/README.md

 **console\_height** -- the height of bottom console.
 As usual, set it as tryit\_results\_height + 30

 start_code.py
 -------------

-The code which user will see as a start template.
+Here is the code which users will see as a starting template.

 animation.js
 ------------